fornix of brain

 Frequently Asked Questions

-What is the fornix of brain?
+What is the fornix of the brain and what does it connect?

 Related Structures